Archive for the 'Opportunity' Category

 Sources and more information:

-Peter Diamondis at the Innovation Summit at the Shell Technology Center Houston, January 9, 2013
+Peter Diamandis at the Innovation Summit at the Shell Technology Center Houston, January 9, 2013

-Peter Diamondis’ book, Abundance: Why the Future Will Be Much Better Than You Think
+Peter Diamandis’ book, Abundance: Why the Future Will Be Much Better Than You Think

 Ted Greenwald, “X Prize Founder Peter Diamandis Has His Eyes on the Future,” Wired